adrianbota/abota-build/README.md

 # abota-build
-FE build system as npm dependency for personal projects
+FE build system as NPM dependency for personal projects